ArteShow/SchoolWebsite/README.md

 # SchoolWebsite

-This is a training website
+This is a Copy of MC tiers with a game which was build using phaser